To be considered for admission in the Coaching Education and Athlete Development cohort, interested students must complete the following steps:

 - Complete Xavier University's free online application for admission.
 Select "Sport Studies" as the program.

 - Send one official transcript directly from all colleges or universities that you have attended for any undergraduate and graduate course work.
+Applicants must have a degree from a regionally accredited university.

 - Test scores can be waived for qualified candidates who have an Undergraduate GPA of 3.2 or higher.
 Or, submit official test scores from the Miller Analogies Test (MAT) or the Graduate Record Exam (GRE).
 The MAT is offered at Xavier and at many universities across the country.
 Please call 513-745-3531 for more information.